 Air pollution, primarily from coal-fired power plants, is one of the main impacts that the energy sector has on the environment and human health.
-These pollutants have many negative impacts, of which those of greatest concern include heart disease, lung cancer, stroke and chronic obstructive pulmonary disease (WHO, 2016).
+These pollutants have many negative impacts, of which those of greatest concern include heart diseases, lung cancer, strokes and chronic obstructive pulmonary diseases (WHO, 2016).
 The consequences of such diseases include increased levels of morbidity, which further result in elevated health costs and losses of productivity.
 This study quantifies the impacts of South Africa’s power sector on human health, and how a shift to a less carbon-intensive power sector can help to reduce negative impacts and contribute to reducing costs in South Africa’s health system.

-Key policy message 1: Estimated health costs of coal power generation in 2018 range from R11 billion (lower estimate) up to R30 billion (upper estimate) and will continue to rise until 2022.
+Policy opportunity 1: Estimated health costs of coal power generation in 2018 range from R11 billion (lower estimate) up to R30 billion (upper estimate) and will continue to rise until 2022.
 This equates to a health cost externality of Rand 5 –1 5 cents per kWh of energy generated from coal.
 As many as 2080 premature deaths annually can be attributed to air pollution from power plants in South Africa.
 These externalities should not be disregarded by policymakers in their integrated resource planning.

-Key policy message 3: Health impacts and related costs can be reduced even further by following (or going beyond) the DEA’s Rapid Decarbonisation pathway.
+Policy opportunity 3: Health impacts and related costs can be reduced even further by following (or going beyond) the DEA’s Rapid Decarbonisation pathway.
 By the year 2050, this scenario could cut an additional 20 % of health costs associated with the power sector, amounting to as much as R100 billion in absolute savings.

 Year of publication: 2019